-The following is a step-by-step description of how to perform a mix using only your right turntable or CDJ with the instant doubles feature.
+The following describes how to perform a mix using only your right turntable or CDJ with the instant doubles feature.

 Menu Settings

 Go to the Setup menu, click on the Playback tab.
 Make sure Instant doubles is checked, and Lock playing deck is unchecked.